Skip to content

 Traditional Owner cultural values and uses

-“Traditionally, the Macalister River is a very important river to the Gunaikurnai people.
-It is a pathway that connects from the Alps to the heart of Gippsland.
-It is a pathway to ceremonial grounds and a known, special men’s place to Elders.
+Wirn wirndook Yeerung (Macalister River) is a very important river to the Gunaikurnai people.
+It is a pathway that connects the Snow Country to the heart of Gippsland.
+It is a pathway to ceremonial grounds and a known special men’s place to Elders.
 Its traditional name is Wirn wirndook Yeerung, which translates to ‘song of the male fairy wren’.

 Yeerung is the men’s totem.
-This river has many cultural resources and extensive important sites along the whole system.”
+This river has many cultural resources and extensive important sites along the whole system.

 The Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) is working with the West Gippsland CMA to determine how to express Gunaikurnai objectives for water in a way that contributes to seasonal watering proposals from the perspective of traditional custodians, with traditional knowledge.
+GLaWAC has membership on the Macalister Environmental Water Advisory Group (EWAG).

-Traditionally the landscape – which includes Wirn wirndook Yeerung (Macalister River), anabranches and associated floodplains – has been a rich source of food, medicine and resources for the Gunaikurnai people.
+Traditionally the landscape – which includes Wirn wirndook Yeerung (Macalister River), and branches and associated floodplains – has been a rich source of food, medicine and resources for the Gunaikurnai people.
 In the area, there are many sites of cultural significance near the river and around Lake Glenmaggie.
 The Gunaikurnai have moved through the landscape along the waterways for thousands of years, sourcing food and plants along the way.

 Watering requirements to support cultural values and uses include: